chachoumancentria/CybersecurityAndDataPrivacy/BookingSystem-Phase4/termsofservice.md

 We may update these Terms from time to time.
 We will post the updated Terms on the Site with a revised effective date.
 Continued use of the Service after changes constitutes acceptance of the new Terms.

 ## 13. Contact
-For questions about these Terms, contact: support@centriacyber.example (replace with your official contact).
+For questions about these Terms, contact: support@centriacyber.example.